Information cartography in association rule mining: Introduction

+A seminal work in automatic creation of the metro maps was performed by Shahaf et al. in 2012~\cite{shahaf2012trains} that treated their construction as an optimization problem.
+The proposed method was applied to analyzing the concise structured set of documents, from which structured summaries of information were created.
+In paper~\cite{shahaf2012metro}, the same authors solved the problem of information overload arisen in scientific literature by proposing the same methodology.
+The zoomable metro maps, proposed by Shahar et al.~\cite{shahaf2013information}, help users that might be interested in information of different levels of granularity.
+In paper~\cite{shahaf2015metro}, Shahaf et al. showed that metro maps can even tell stories, as well as provide good directions.
+Interestingly, the authors of the majority of the reviewed papers proposed deterministic methods for constructing the metro maps.

-The aim of the study is to develop method for automatically creating the metro maps of ARM information.
+The aim of the study is to develop a method for creating the metro maps of ARM information automatically.
 The proposed method acts as follows: The ARM information are hidden in ARM datasets produced by algorithms for ARM in the form of implication rules $X\Rightarrow Y$.
 In general, these rules are represented as conjunctions of more antecedent and more consequent attributes.
 At first, each complex rule is simplified to a set of simple ones consisting of one antecedent and one consequent.
 These rules serve as building blocks for the construction of an attribute graph.
-The attribute graph consists of nodes representing attributes (e.g. $P$, $Q$) and direct edges denoting an implication relation (e.g. $P\Rightarrow Q$).
+The attribute graph consists of nodes representing attributes (e.g. $X$, $Y$), and direct edges denoting an implication relation (e.g. $X\Rightarrow Y$).
 The construction of a metro map is defined as an optimization problem that searches for the best metro lines within the attribute graph.
-The problem is solved using an Evolutionary Algorithm (EA).
+The problem is solved using an Evolutionary Algorithm (EA), because it can be applied to the problems where no specific knowledge is discovered and enables parameters to be set adaptively.
 Finally, the metro map is visualized.

-As a matter of fact, how can a metro map of ARM information tell us a story?
-Likewise, since each story consists of five elements~\cite{harris2017writting}: characters, setting, plot, conflict, and resolution, metro maps include the same elements too.
-Indeed, the attributes of the ARM dataset present the characters of the story, the setting is introduced by the ARM problem domain, the plot evolves the actual story from the beginning (i.e. the starting metro stop) towards the middle (i.e. intermediate metro stops) until the end (i.e. the final metro stop), conflicts are launched by the interrelation between intermediate metro stops, and the resolution bears a way of conflict resolution, in which the point of the story is reflected.
-The only thing we need is to connect all the elements into an integral whole and the story starts to flow by itself.
+The main contributions of this paper can be summarized as follows: \begin{itemize} \item the first application of information cartography for visualizing the association rules, \item widening the applicability of information cartography to ARM, \item supplementing the set of visual explanation techniques for post-hoc explainability with information cartography. \end{itemize} The software is planned to be included into the Universal ARM Solver package~\cite{fedora32uarmsolver}.

 The paper is structured as follows: Section~\ref{definition} introduces the basic information needed for understanding the subject that follows.
 In Section~\ref{sec:method}, the proposed method for information cartography in ARM is illustrated in detail.
 Section~\ref{results} presents the results of the method by constructing metro maps of information obtained by five well known datasets, while the paper concludes with a summary of the performed work and outlines directions for future work.